strimzi/proposals/056-zk-kraft-migration.md

 ---

 If the user doesn't rollback the migration, next step is to finalize the migration process.
+This step is irreversible.

 **_Preconditions_**